“Oh, have you seen this latest movie?”

 If you’re a teen girl living in any part of the world, you know the struggle I’m talking about.

-In our day and age, it’s so hard to stay focused on honoring God rather than joining the popular crowd who don’t honor Him.
+In our day and age, it’s so hard to stay focused on honoring God rather than joining the popular crowd that doesn’t honor Him.
 It’s even harder when most girls (even in the church) around you don’t take their spiritual life seriously.
 How am I supposed to honor God with my life when it seems as if so few girls care?

 It’s a battle I face and I’m sure you are facing it too.
 It can be really discouraging.